Slack should be very afraid.

 The main drawback to the service, however, is that it’s currently a little difficult to get started using it.
 Companies in China who already have business WeChat accounts can easily download the app and start using it after following a few simple steps.
 Smaller businesses without official Chinese business licenses, however, won’t be able to use the new app.
 It’s not yet known exactly when the app might be available outside of China.

 It’s clear that Tencent, WeChat’s parent company, is trying to secure a place in the growing office space in China.
-Tencent already owns the Chinese mobile messaging market with the likes of WeChat and QQ.
+Tencent already owns the Chinese mobile messaging market with the likes of

 Of course, Slack is under no real threat outside of China yet, but the release could push Slack to implement some of WeChat Enterprise’s features, so that when the time for a more international release does come, the company won’t be caught with an inferior service.